flapfrance/minitel-wish-wizard/README.md

        - If there is no USB printer the programm looks for a serial one.
 In the pref page you should write "/dev/tty0" or similair inthe first field.
 4. Network:
     - For multi-minitel installation  create a (wifi) network.
 Actually the  Programm uses  192.168.0.1-255 Server is on 192.168.0.99.
-If there are Networkproblems cha/dev/usb/lp1nge IP adresse in "wishwizard.py" (around line 1384).
+If there are Networkproblems change IP adresse in "wishwizard.py" (around line 1384).
     The clients can be attached via DHCP

 5. Special codes: